smartshark/inducingSHARK/README.md

 # inducingSHARK

-Find probable bug-inducing commits for smartSHARK.
+Find probable bug-inducing commits for SmartSHARK.
 InducingSHARK first collects bug-fixing commits labeled by different strategies then it uses Git blame to find probable inducing commits from the last change of the bug-fixing commit.

 It saves links to the changed commit for its inducing file actions to the FileAction Collection.